 - Did you update your FAFSA to KU's code?

-- Were tax items requested by the Financial Aid office such as tax transcripts or W-2's or a verification form?
+- Were tax items requested by the Financial Aid office such as tax transcripts or W-2's or a verification form turned in?
 These items once turned in must be reviewed and aid will NOT show for up to 2 weeks.
 Do NOT delay on responding.

 - Anything else seen as needed in the To Do's?